1995parham-me/copyparty/README.md

 > Portable file server with accelerated resumable uploads, dedup, WebDAV, FTP, zeroconf, media indexer, thumbnails++ all in one file, no deps

-Here I provided configuration and a docker-compose to run it whenever and wherever I need it.
+Here I provided configuration and a `docker-compose` to run it whenever and wherever I need it.
 Please note that you must use your password as username to login.
+Copyparty by default only supports WebDav and its HTTP dashboard, so using it you don't have access based on SMB, etc.

 ## Up and Running